General Questions

 Special Occasions

-We require all guests to have comprehensive, personal travel insurance that covers their expenses in case of loss of property, travel delays, medical emergencies, etc.
+All guests are usually required to have comprehensive, personal travel insurance that covers their expenses in case of loss of property, travel delays, medical emergencies, etc. on any safari you go to.

 All guests are required to take out travel insurance before a trip.
 This is in your best interests.
 The minimum cover should cover the following three situations: